Return to the essay table of contents

 And upon this ever-renewed world Yehudi sustained his powers and even grew,

-Until his harp-sound went rippling like plangent laughter through the closing measures of his final Symphony
+Until his harp-sound went rippling like plangent laughter through the closing

 Through the trees above where his prostrate body lay in a moon's chill light,